-In this thesis, we have investigated the viability of offloading solutions in great details with the help of benchmark applications to know right kind of applications that may benefit from effective offloading Architecture.
+In this thesis, we investigate the viability of offloading solutions in detail with the help of benchmark applications to know right kind of applications that may benefit from effective offloading architecture.
 During the evaluation, we run these applications using all available networks (3G, 4G, and Wi-Fi).

-In this work, we present a novel adaptive offloading technique called Reward Based Offloading System that uses Reinforcement Learning (RL) and Fuzzy Logic to deduce right offloading decision.
+In this work, we present a novel adaptive offloading technique that uses Reinforcement Learning (RL) and Fuzzy Logic to deduce right offloading decision.
 The decision is taken so that offloading is guaranteed to optimize both the response time and energy consumption.
-This method is classified as an 'Unsupervised learning' method.
-We have also used Neural Network to test our Reward based Machine Learning mechanism in a Simulated environment.
+This method is classified as a unsupervised learning method.
+We have also used Neural Network to test our reward based machine learning mechanism in an simulated environment.

-Further, we used 'Supervised learning' methods such as Linear Discriminant Analysis to create the offloading decision engines.

-We have compared our proposed techniques with prior work in the offloading domain that propose to empower Decision Engines with offloading logic for instance Decision Engine with Fuzzy Logic Engine, SVR and other supervised Learning techniques.
+Further, we used supervised learning methods such as Linear Discriminant Analysis to create the offloading decision engines.
+Finally we compare our proposed techniques with prior work in the offloading domain that propose to empower decision engines with offloading logic for instance decision engine with SVR, Fuzzy Logic and other supervised learning techniques.

 1.4 Outline

 The rest of the thesis is organized as follows.
-Chapter 2 gives a detailed overview of prior works in Smartphone offloading domain.
-In Chapter 3, the Machine Learning Techniques used in this thesis to create an offloading decision engine are described.
-In Chapter 4, we present a comprehensive real-time application oriented study of offloading using available networks such as 3G.
-4G and Wi-Fi.
+Chapter 2 gives a detailed overview of prior works in energy saving and offloading in smartphones.
+In Chapter 3, we describe the machine learning techniques used in this thesis to create an offloading decision engine.
+In Chapter 4, we present a comprehensive real-time application oriented study of offloading using available networks such as 3G, 4G and Wi-Fi.
 Further, we have selected some of the popular applications for our experimentations on a smartphone and presented our findings based on the results.
-In Chapter 5, we have proposed different methods based on machine learning techniques such as Reinforcement Learning and Fuzzy Logic; and we suggest the need of Smart Offloading Decision mechanisms to choose between available networks and counter network inconsistency.
+In Chapter 5, we propose our methods based on machine learning techniques such as Reinforcement Learning and Fuzzy Logic; and we suggest the need of smart offloading decision mechanisms to choose between available networks and counter network inconsistency.
 In the final sections of this chapter, we have compared our results with important prior works.

 Chapter 6 concludes the thesis with a summary and future work.
 The appendix offers the source code of the strategies presented in our thesis.